The Benefits of Unpaid Internships: Give Up Cash for Big Rewards Later

 Unfortunately, it can be somewhat tough to meet a large number of beneficial connections while you’re still in school.

 Sure, there are your professors, your friends, and the random acquaintances you meet at campus events.
 But an internship presents the chance to network, shake hands, and develop relationships with tons of people who work in the industry that you’re interested in — and who will likely be able to help you as you move along through your career.
+Even if it’s an industry you don’t end up working in–you never know when a contact can be useful.

 3. You’ll Have Clearer Career Goals